YEAR: 2019 | ISSUE: 1 | PUBLISHED: 25.3.2019

 In this issue, we took a look at the work of the European Union Agency for Network and Information Security (ENISA).
 We spoke with its executive director, Udo Helmbrecht, about fulfilling the agency’s mission, which is to educate the public in the field of cyber security, and also about the forthcoming implementation of security certifications.

 Moving a data centre as a test of Business Continuity

 May I expect help of Business Continuity and Disaster Recovery during activities like change of data centre locality?
 Definitely!
 And not only help appreciated but help expected.
 Short story about Raiffeisenbank data centre location change described from early planning stage, over new location preparation and movement actions step by step.
 Benefits, best practice and details included.

 DSM | page 12

-How to deploy cloud services securely – Part IV.
+How to deploy cloud services securely – Part V.

-PricewaterhouseCoopers performed in cooperation with TATE International a research on awareness of cloud services security in Czech organizations.
+PricewaterhouseCoopers in cooperation with TATE International performed a research on awareness of cloud services security in Czech organizations.
 The research focused on cloud services usage, their security risks, benefits, measures, and controls.
 Besides, questions regarding compliance and Czech national cloud were included in the research.
-This two-part evaluation brings the first part of a survey of interesting results.
+This article brings the second part of a survey of interesting results.

 DSM | page 27